ssnake/task/README.md

 bundle exec rackup
 ```

-Got to http://localhost:9292 you should see Swagger-UI
+Go to http://localhost:9292 you should see Swagger-UI